OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

 ================================================================================

-If you want to use the OTB library and compile your C++ code inside OSGeoLive, you will need to install development package **libotb-dev** and **libqt4-dev** .
+If you want to use the OTB library and compile your C++ code inside OSGeoLive, you will need to:

+* Install development package **libotb-dev** and **libqt4-dev** .
-Also check that **cmake** is installed.
+* Check that **cmake** is installed.

 The OTB_DIR location should be found automatically (usually in */usr/lib/x86_64-linux-gnu/cmake/OTB-...*).
 In your CMake configuration, you should link the libraries in the variable OTB_LIBRARIES.

-More information can be found in the SoftwareGuide.
+More information can be found in the Software Guide.

 What Next?